Part 4: Movies and Visual Data Files

 Preparing the Scene

-The second point (waypoint) is when PhotoMission () is overhead Amami_Japan ().
+The second point (waypoint) is when PhotoMission () is over Amami_Japan ().
 You will make a movie that begins ten (10) seconds prior to and ends ten (10) seconds after the waypoint's time.
 Jump to the waypoint's time.
 Your time will be different than the time showed in the example.

 1. Go to the Time cell of point two.